mandarathavale/Javascript-project/README.md

 # College_Website
-project to create demo college website with react and node.
+Demo college website with react and node.